Find initiatives and collaborations working on improving the environment and learn about effective strategies for action.

 The ND Dept. of Agriculture Local Food Initiative

-The Department of Agriculture drives the local foods movement with great support and partnership from the North Dakota Farmers Market and Growers Association, the Farm to School initiative, specialty crop groups, and numerous rural communities.
+The Department of Agriculture drives the local foods movement with great support and partnership from the North Dakota Farmers Market and Growers Association, the Farm to School initiative, specialty crop groups, and numerous rural communities, where it connects growers and producers directly with consumers.

 The North Dakota Farmers Market and Growers Association

-is a marketing organization that works towards building a farmers market program that connects producers and consumers, help producers and market managers improve their marketing skills to provide locally grown and processed North Dakota products and to increase consumer and producer awareness on the benefits of fresh, locally grown products.
+The North Dakota Farmers Market and Growers Association is a marketing organization that works towards building a farmers market program that connects producers and consumers, help producers and market managers develop marketing tools and strategies to ensure long term sustainability for rural North Dakota, and to increase consumer and producer awareness on the benefits of fresh, locally grown products.

 The North Dakota Farm to School Program